noemicho/to-do-list/README.md

-# notepad
+# to do list
-notepad - javascript, html, css, react, nodejs/express
+javascript, html, css, react, nodejs/express